-1. How do I notarize or certify a copy of my passport, driver’s license or other government, company or educational documents?
+1. Can you notarize or certify a copy of a document, such as my passport, driver’s license, utility bill or company document?

 2. Is there a NY notary and apostille office I can visit?

-3. Can you obtain a certified copy of my NYC marriage certificate?
+3. Can you obtain a certified copy of my NYC marriage certificate (and apostille it too)?

-You can fill in the following names on the line for who to provide the records to: Michael Senz or William Plucinski.
+You can fill in the following names on the line for who to provide the records to: Michael Senz or William Plucinski on the consent letter.
+It will then need to be notarized and sent to us once we okay your document and project.
 We also will need a xerox of your marriage license that includes date and location of marriage and full names of bride and groom and birthdates.

 A mobile notary is just like any regular notary public except that a New York City mobile notary travels to your Manhattan location to notarize your documents.
 In addition to the $2 fee allowed by law for each notarization, mobile notaries in NY are permitted to charge a travel fee.
 NYC mobile notaries are, typically, much more knowledgeable about how to properly notarize a document since we notarize all day, 7 days a week, while notaries who notarize on a part-time basis typically have minimal notary public training and experience.
 About 75% of the notarizations we see from other notaries are done incorrectly.
 You can witness the frequent rejection of improper notarizations at the NY County Clerk’s office.
 All we will say here is: Let the buyer beware.
 To set up a traveling NY Notary appointment, simply provide us with your window of availability so we can schedule a time and you choose the location.

 It means “word that is impossible to pronounce or spell.”
-No, not really.
-Actually, it is a French word (pronounced ah-poh-STEEL) and is often misspelled as “apostil” and “apostile” (even on the signage at the NYC Secretary of State’s office where it is produced!).
-It is a form of authentication issued by the New York Secretary of State that is attached to foreign-bound documents being sent to countries that participate in the Hague Convention of 1961.
+No, just kidding.
+Actually, it is a French word (pronounced a-poh-STEEL) and is often misspelled as “apostil” and “apostile”.
+It is a form of authentication issued by the New York Secretary of State that is attached to certain foreign-bound documents being sent to countries that participate in the Hague Convention of 1961.
 For more details on how we can help you with the NY apostille process, click on the “NY apostille” link at the top of this page.
-We can even help you pronounce it.

-Yes, we provide New York mobile notary service on weekends (both Saturday and Sunday)…and even most holidays.
-The New York County and State offices are not open on weekends for NY apostille service, but we can get things started by having a NY Notary meet you during the weekend or receiving the documents by FedEx.
+Yes, we provide New York mobile notary and apostille service on weekend afternoons and early evening (both Saturday and Sunday)…and even most holidays.
+The New York County and State offices are not open on weekends for NY apostille processing, but we can get things started by having a NY Notary meet you during the weekend or receiving the documents by FedEx on a Saturday.